chef/chef-web-docs/chef_master/source/chef_overview.rst

      - .. tag test_kitchen

-       Use `Kitchen <http://kitchen.ci>`_  to automatically test cookbook data across any combination of platforms and test suites:
+       Use `Test Kitchen <http://kitchen.ci>`_  to automatically test cookbook data across any combination of platforms and test suites:

        * Defined in a .kitchen.yml file
        * Uses a driver plugin architecture